hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # STOP READNIG NOW

-Bollocks becuase, having written several python programs for 'fuzzy matching' of files in needingto  supersede others (eg `file01_2024.01.001.mp4` with `file_01_new.202.02.03`) with the old file delected, and to synchoronizemulti copies of files in folders across disks taking care of old/ew/updated files, and deal with read-only `overlaysf` and its issues with staging updates etc, I gave up.
+My intended approach was Bollocks because, having written several python programs for 'fuzzy matching' of media files in needing to supersede others (eg `file01_2024.01.001.mp4` with `file_01_new.202.02.03`) with the old file deleted) and to synchoronize multi identical copies of files in folders across disks taking care of old/new/updated files, and deal with read-only `overlaysf` due to issues with its staging updates etc, I gave up.

 In a chat with chatGPT, it put me onto `mergerFS` with `SnapRAID`.